Zedd7/ZHorse/README.md

-## You can find the complete documentation for ZHorse on the wiki : https://github.com/Xibalba/ZHorse/wiki
+## Find the complete documentation for ZHorse on the wiki : https://github.com/Xibalba/ZHorse/wiki